MisterZen01/MC-PYTChat/README.md

 https://www.youtube.com/watch?v=EorgBTJj_mc

 ## License
 This project is licensed under the Creative Commons Attribution 4.0 International License.

+**You are free to:**
+- Share — copy and redistribute the material in any medium or format.
+- Adapt — remix, transform, and build upon the material.

+**Under the following terms:**
+- Attribution — You must give appropriate credit and indicate if changes were made.

 See the LICENSE file for more details.

 ## Issues and Improvements
 If you find an issue or would like to submit an improvement to this project, please use the issues tab above to submit an issue.